-In yin yoga—unlike a yang style like Vinyasa Flow or Ashtanga—you hold poses for between 3-15 minutes.
+In yin yoga—unlike a yang style like Vinyasa Flow or Ashtanga—you hold each pose for between 3-15 minutes.
 It shouldn’t be painful but it is uncomfortable for most people, and not just because of the intensity of the stretches.
-It can be boring, unless you choose to embrace the rare opportunity to rest fully—without reaching for your phone, flicking through Pink Bike or wetting your whistle.
+It can be boring, unless you choose to embrace the rare opportunity to rest fully—without reaching for your phone and scrolling through Pink Bike.

 THE BENEFITS OF YIN YOGA FOR ATHLETIC RECOVERY

 - Increases flexibility.

 - Improves range of motion.

 - Eases aches and pains.